mnvr/music-making-machines/README.md

 ## Meta

-### Setup a daily practice
+### Play

 Musical instruments take <i>decades</i> to learn how to operate.
 These techniques are no different.
 At the core of it, there really isn't much to say - signals modulate signals, it's signals all the way down.
-However, to get these signals to make music takes doing, there is no other substitute.
+However there is a gulf between words and putting them into action that can only be crossed by doing, there is no other substitute.

+Play it with when you feel like.
+Or setup a daily practice routine.
+Lasseiz faire or with discipline, just play.
+And keep at it.

 ### Embrace limitations